 Professional Development and Support for Staff

-competent to meet the needs of all children.
+Training and support is provided to ensure that all staff are comfortable, confident and competent to meet the needs of all children.
 The director provides additional support and resources as appropriate.

 Collaboration with Other Professionals

-welcomes those professionals and works with them to assure the child’s success and determine the best strategies to support the child in the group setting.
+Many children with disabilities or other special needs are supported by developmental and educational professionals such as therapists, teachers and others.
+S4A welcomes those professionals and works with them to assure the child’s success and determine the best strategies to support the child in the group setting.

 This policy was adopted by: S4A

-Date: 23/3/20 To be reviewed: 23/3/23
+Date: 23/1/24 To be reviewed: 23/1/27

 S4A Late Collection Policy